Talking About Life Insurance

 We like to pretend we are going to live forever.
 Most of us would rather do just about anything other than think deeply about our own death.
 That’s why positioning life insurance to clients is particularly challenging.

 Nobody wants to ponder their own mortality.
 But the reality is that we will all die at some point, and most of us want our loved ones to be well taken care of when that time comes.
 That’s why selling life insurance is such an essential part of holistic financial planning.
+You have to learn how to talk to clients.

 When positioning life insurance to your clients, focus on the beneficiaries.
 People primarily buy life insurance to cover end-of-life expenses and care for their surviving family members.